Elektafilm: History

 Elektafilm was founded by Josef Auerbach, Julius Schmitt and Jan Reiter as a limited liability company in 1923.
 In 1926, Elektafilm acquired a production company Vircofilm.
 In 1928, the company transformed to joint-stock company.
 In 1930, Elektafilm bought two other Czechoslovak film production companies Slaviafilm (then owned by Sascha-Film) and Moldaviafilm.
 In 1932, Auerbach acquired 100% of shares of Elektafilm.
 He sold Moldaviafilm in 1934.
 In 1939, Auerbach moved to New York through Brazil because of the worsening political situation for the Jews in Europe.
 During the war years, the company was taken over by the Germans and produced films for UFA GmbH.
 In 1945, the company was nationalized and finally dissolved in 1951.
 Josef Auerbach's effort to get the company back were not successful.
 In USA, he went into real estate and popcorn business, then he worked with The Mirisch Company.
 In 1964 he accepted the Academy Award for Lauro Venturi's short documentary film Chagall.

 International operations

-In the 1930s Elektafilm was co-producing their multi-language movies with French Gaumont Film Company, German Sonorfilm and Ondra-Lamač-Film or Austrian DonauFilm.
+In the 1930s Elektafilm was co-producing their multi-language movies with French Gaumont, German Sonorfilm and Ondra-Lamač-Film or Austrian DonauFilm.